Dental cavitiesCaries; Tooth decay; Cavities - tooth

 Treatment can help prevent tooth damage from leading to cavities.

 Treatment may involve:

 Dentists fill teeth by removing the decayed tooth material with a drill and replacing it with a material such as silver alloy, gold, porcelain, or composite resin.
 Porcelain and composite resin more closely match the natural tooth appearance, and are preferred for front teeth.
 Many dentists consider silver amalgam (alloy) and gold to be stronger, and these materials are often used on back teeth.
 There is a trend to use high strength composite resin in the back teeth as well.

 Crowns or "caps" are used if tooth decay is extensive and there is limited tooth structure, which may cause weakened teeth.
 Large fillings and weak teeth increase the risk of the tooth breaking.
 The decayed or weakened area is removed and repaired.
 A crown is fitted over the remainder of the tooth.
 Crowns are often made of gold, porcelain, or porcelain attached to metal.

 A root canal is recommended if the nerve in a tooth dies from decay or injury.
 The center of the tooth, including the nerve and blood vessel tissue (pulp), is removed along with decayed portions of the tooth.
 The roots are filled with a sealing material.
-The tooth is filled, and a crown is usually needed.
+The tooth is filled, and a crown is needed in most cases.

 Treatment often saves the tooth.
-Early treatment is less painful and less expensive than treatment of extensive decay.
+Treatment is less painful and less expensive if it is done early.

-You may need numbing medicine (lidocaine) and prescription medications to relieve pain during or after dental work.
+You may need numbing medicine and prescription pain medicines to relieve pain during or after dental work.

-Nitrous oxide with novocaine or other medicationsmay be preferred if you are afraid of dental treatments.
+Nitrous oxide with local anesthetic or other medicines may be an option if you are afraid of dental treatments.